-If you or your spouse have state-funded German health insurance, even if you’re a non-resident, the cost of having a baby in Germany including post-natal care is covered by the insurance company.
+If you or your spouse have state-funded German health insurance, even if you’re a non-resident, the cost of giving birth in Germany, including post-natal care, is covered by the insurance company.
 If you have private health insurance in Germany, you should check with your insurer for further details about medical care for mother and baby.

 If you are having a baby in Germany as a foreigner, keep in mind that giving birth in Germany does not grant your child citizenship.
 Only children born to a German parent get citizenship immediately.
 Giving birth in Germany as a permanent resident may also grant your child citizenship if you are an expat who has lived in Germany for at least eight years and had permanent resident status for at least three years.